-Every time he entered a public place, such as restaurant or event, the crowd exploded in applauses for his life achievements and performances.
-Year after year, the news reporters praised his extraordinary talent.
+Every time he entered a public place, such as a restaurant or event, the crowd exploded into applause for his achievements and performances.
+Year after year, news reporters praised his extraordinary talent.

-A tool that I used personally and recommend to my patients comes from Henry Cloud in his book Integrity.
+A tool that I have used personally and recommend to my patients comes from Henry Cloud in his book Integrity.
 Cloud talks about standing on a boat and looking back at its wake as a way of seeing where he has been.

 One side of this wake can be thought of as our achievements:

-Was there something unrealistic about my expectations?
+- Was there something unrealistic about my expectations?

-Was there a change that prevented me from achieving a goal, and how do I feel about that?
+- Was there a change that prevented me from achieving a goal, and how do I feel about that?

 The other side of the wake can be thought of as relationships:

-As a leader, have the people I have led found themselves supported or neglected?
+- As a leader, have the people I have led found themselves supported or neglected?

-Are there similar themes within the areas where I exercise influence?
+- Are there similar themes within the areas where I exercise influence?

-Do I push people away and then feel alone?
+- Do I push people away and then feel alone?

-I challenge you to sit down, be in silence, pray and take a time to meditate on these questions, asking the Holly Spirit to search your heart and guide you to confront your true self.
-Next, begin to write a journal every day.
+I challenge you to sit down, be in silence, pray, and take time to meditate on these questions, asking the Holy Spirit to search your heart and guide you to confront your true self.
+Next, begin writing a journal every day.

-If you are really serious about developing self-awareness, contact a close friend, family member or mentor (but I suggest someone who knows you well), and invite this person to have a meal with you.
-During the meal, ask this person to share with you the one thing that annoys her or him the most about you.
+If you are serious about developing self-awareness, contact a close friend, family member, or mentor (I suggest someone who knows you well), and invite this person to have a meal with you.
+During the meal, ask this person to share the one thing that annoys him or her the most about you.

-What is your opinion about this topic?
+What is your opinion on this topic?
 Share it with us in the comments section.
-God bless you.
+God bless you.[/vc_column_text][/vc_column][/vc_row]